janko/rodauth-rails/README.md

 ### Middleware

-rodauth-rails inserts a `Rodauth::Rails::Middleware` into your middleware stack, which delegates to your Rodauth app.
-This trick allows your Rodauth app to remain reloadable in development.
+rodauth-rails inserts a `Rodauth::Rails::Middleware` into your middleware stack, which calls your Rodauth app for each request, before the request reaches the Rails router.

 ```sh
 $ rails middleware